benmvp/slides/2018/frameworksummit/nav-react.md

 - **Conference:** Inviting me all the way out here to share my knowledge/experience with y'all
   * Such a novel idea for a conference
   * Bringing all the frameworks together
+  * Someone like me deep in React can learn more about Angular or Vue
 - **YOU!** For attending the conference
   * I go through the stress of preparing and delivering so you can learn
   * So even if you only learned one little thing it was worth it